Enforcing your Final Divorce Order: Money and Property Issues

 No. DCS will not open a case.
 You must file a motion for contempt to collect back payments.

-If you win your contempt motion, the judge will order your ex to pay the maintenance or make them pay a court fine, unless your ex shows they have tried to follow the order but do not have enough money.
+If you win your contempt motion, the judge will order your ex to pay the maintenance or make your ex pay a court fine, unless your ex shows they have tried to follow the order but do not have enough money.

 *Example: Your ex is unemployed, but looking for work.
 The court will not hold your ex in contempt.
 You will not get the maintenance payments.

-Filing a Motion for Contempt: Family Law Cases has forms and instructions.
+Our File a Motion for Contempt: Family Law Cases packet has forms and instructions.
 Some counties have their own packet to use instead of ours.

 A judge may order your ex to pay you money or give you property.
 If your ex does not follow the court order, you have options.
-See RCW (Revised Code of Washington) Chapters 6 and 7.
-These laws are complicated.
-Talk to a lawyer about your case.
+You can read the law about this at RCW (Revised Code of Washington), Chapters 6 and 7.
+Talk to a lawyer about your unique case.
 What follows is a general description.

-Execution and lien foreclosure against real estate – You get a court order for the sheriff to execute (collect on) your money judgment.
-The sheriff seizes your ex’s property and sells it to pay your judgment.
+Execution and lien foreclosure against real estate – You get a court order for the sheriff to collect on (execute) your money judgment.
+The sheriff seizes your ex's property and sells it to pay your judgment.
 Your ex should get notice before this happens.
-The sheriff may not seize certain types of “exempt” property.
-Read How to Claim Personal Property Exemptions.
+The sheriff may not seize certain types of "exempt" property.
+Read How to Claim Personal Property Exemptions to learn more.

 *Your child support order and final divorce order should include a judgment for any amount owed at the time of the order.
 If you need a new judgment to update what is due you, have a lawyer draft the paperwork.

-Unlawful Detainer (eviction) - If your ex refuses to vacate (move out from) real property the court awarded you, this process forces the ex to move.
+Unlawful Detainer (eviction) - If your ex refuses to move out from (refuses to vacate) real property the court awarded you, this process forces the ex to move.
 You also may get money damages.

-Injunction - This court order can stop certain conduct.
+Injunction - This court order can stop someone from doing things that you don't want them to do.
 You can use it to keep an ex with control of property you both own from harming or wasting the property.

-Receivership –The judge can appoint a receiver to manage or get rid of property.
+Receivership – The judge can appoint a "receiver" to manage or to get rid of property.
 The receiver does not act for either spouse.

 Contempt – You cannot use contempt to force payment of a general money judgment.
 You can use it to get child support or maintenance.
 In a very few cases, you can use contempt if your ex does not do what the judge ordered them to do.

-Commissioner Signature - A court commissioner can execute a document when your ex refuses to follow a court order to do something.
+Commissioner Signature - A court commissioner can sign (execute) a document when your ex refuses to follow a court order to do something.
 Example: the judge ordered your house sold.
 Your ex refuses to sign the necessary documents.

 You can enforce it in Washington if your ex lives here.
 You must first correctly file (register) it in Washington.
 Then you can use the options above.

-Read How Do I Register an Out-of-State Order in Washington.
+Read Registering an Out-of-State Order in Washington to learn more.
 Your county may have its own packet with forms to use.